 Immunohistochemical analysis was performed as reported previously [15-17].
-Briefly, rat anti-human periostin mAbs (clone no. SS19B or SS5D) were used at 4°C for 18 h.
-Positive reactivity was identified using biotin-labelled goat-anti-rat IgG, streptavidin-conjugated peroxidase and 3-3'-diaminobenzidine-4HCl employing an LSAB2 kit (Dako, Kyoto, Japan).
-Semiquantitative analysis of the immunohistochemical assay was performed using a modified method that as previously reported [15].
-Briefly, we selected specific areas where fibroblasts, intraalveolar macrophages or interstitial mononuclear cell infiltrate appeared to be most markedly observed.
-In each section, we selected three individual square fields (0.34 \times 0.27 mm) at 200 \times .
-Periostin immunoreactivity scores for each histological feature were defined by counting the numbers of positively stained cells in these areas at 200 × magnification.
+Briefly, rat anti-human periostin mAbs (clone no. SS19B or SS5D) were incubated with samples at 4° C for 18 hours.
+Positive reactivity was identified using biotin-labeled goat-anti-rat IgG, streptavidin-conjugated peroxidase, and 3-3'-diaminobenzidine-4HCl (DAB) employing an LSAB2 kit (Dako, Kyoto, Japan).
+Semi-quantitative analysis of the immunohistochemical assay was performed using a modified method that we previously reported [15].
+Briefly, we selected specific areas where fibroblasts, intra-alveolar macrophages, or interstitial mononuclear cell infiltrate appeared to be most markedly observed.
+In each section, we selected 3 individual square fields $(0.34 \times 0.27 \text{ mm})$ at 200x.
+Periostin immunoreactivity scores for each histological feature were defined by counting the numbers of positively stained cells in these areas at 200x magnification.
 Two independent examiners evaluated these sections without prior knowledge of the patients' clinical status.